 I have a cute shadow that seems to follow me around most of the time while her other siblings take a mommy breather to do their own thing.
-She smiles sheepishly when you call her out in being a little curious busybee following you around while you’re doing simple chores, makes sures she reaches to grab a spoon to help stir the pot in preparing dinner, and she’s the first to grab her shoes to run join you when she hears the jingle of car keys.
-Our twin daughter Payton is as mother -in -law calls her the “ride or die” kiddo in our pack that pretty much follows you everywhere you go wanting to be apart in some way.
+She smiles sheepishly when you call her out in being a little curious busybee following you around while you’re doing simple chores, makes sures she reaches to grab a spoon to help stir the pot in preparing dinner, and she’s the first to grab her shoes to run join me when she hears the jingle of car keys.
+My twin daughter Payton is my “ride or die” kiddo in my brood that pretty much follows me everywhere I go wanting to be apart in some way.

 “I Get It From My Mama”